Mohammad Talha Called Up For Bangladesh Tour

 Riaz, along with discarded wicket-keeper Kamran Akmal, was one of the players mentioned during the recent spot-fixing trial that saw Mohammad Amir, Mohammad Asif and Salman Butt handed custodial sentences for their part in a spot-fixing plot.

 The Pakistan Cricket Board (PCB) have refused to comment on the spot-fixing case as a reason for Riaz's omission but Reuters have quoted a PCB source as confirming that the board has decided not to pick any players linked to the trial.

-Talha's one and only Test appearance to date came against Sri Lanka in Lahore in 2009 - the game that was abandoned after the Sri Lankan team bus was attacked by terrorists - while the selectors have named an unchanged One-Day International squad.
+Talha's one and only Test appearance to date came against Sri Lanka in Lahore in 2009 - that was abandoned after the Sri Lankan team bus was attacked by terrorists - while the selectors have named an unchanged One-Day International squad.

 Talha has taken 20 first-class wickets at 22.45 this season with two five-wicket hauls to his name.